*This post was originally published in March. It has been updated with more films my parents and I have enjoyed during quarantine.

-The Hundred Foot Journey (Netflix)
+The Hundred Foot Journey (available on Netflix)

 More food porn, this time from Lasse Hallström, the patron saint of parent movies.
 This one’s a culinary dramedy about a snooty French chef (Helen Mirren) who feuds with an Indian family who’ve opened their own restaurant across the street.
 Watch it and think about what restaurant you’ll go to when this is all over.
 (Then donate to their staff.)

-Lady Bird (Amazon)
+Lady Bird (available on Netflix)